levi2m/rose-pine.zebar/readme.md

 > around with it to make it work for you.

-Go to the directory for the window manager you are using (eg. GlazeWM or Komorebi), copy the config.yaml to your zebar cinfog directory.
+Go to the directory for the window manager you are using (eg. GlazeWM or Komorebi), copy the config.yaml to your zebar config directory.

 In `config.yaml` replace the following section with your desired variables, eg. main, moon or dawn, defaults to main.
 Colors are also configurable.